open-edge-insights/eii-core/common/README.md

 ## Running the install script

+**Note** :
-**Note** : The installer needs specific versions of grpc and protobuf to be installed.
+- The installer needs specific versions of grpc and protobuf to be installed.
 If these libraries are already present in the /usr/local/lib, the installation will skip build and install of these.
 It is recommended to remove grpc before proceeding as it can cause version conflicts.

 ```sh
     $ sudo apt-get remove --auto-remove --purge -y grpc
 ```

+- Also, make sure all the eii occurances are removed from `/usr/local/lib` and `/usr/local/include`

+#### Steps:

 1. To install all of EII libraries and their dependencies, run the command mentioned below